Skip to main content

 Use environment variables or secrets management.
 Never commit API keys to version control.

-Verify Webhooks
+Verify webhooks

 Always validate the X-UIP-Signature header before processing webhook payloads.